Dave Roberts' Countless Errors Bury Dodgers' Chance to End 30-Year Title Drought

 Several Dodgers fans, stuck in a human traffic jam, unhappy with their Game 1 loss, spotted the skipper and did something most fans never get the opportunity to do: express their displeasure with their team's performance directly to the man in charge.

-"ROBERTS, YOU SUCK," one Dodgers fan yelled, as Roberts scooted past, briskly walking toward the Red Sox clubhouse door, which leads to Fenway's press conference room.
+"Roberts, you suck!" one Dodgers fan yelled as Roberts scooted past and briskly walked toward the Red Sox clubhouse door, which leads to Fenway's press conference room.
 Some Red Sox fans smiled.

 Roberts already never needed to pay for any meal in Boston again, but his managerial decisions in the first two games of the World Series have frozen that status in carbonite for all of the wrong reasons and have put Los Angeles in desperation mode.
 The puzzling decisions have begun to pile up, and fingers are beginning to point directly at the man at the head of the Dodgers dugout.